 Select the template you wish to use for your new version

 Note: Adding a new version is only possible from In Dev status

-Clone and import and existing lifecycle version into your new project.
-This is perfect way to save time by re-using lifecycle versions that you have already set-up for previous projects.
+Clone and import an existing lifecycle version into your new project.
+This is the perfect way to save time by re-using lifecycle versions that you have already set-up for previous projects.
 Simply import a clone and make the necessary edits.

 Select Clone & Import from In Dev status

 Choose which version to clone

 Give your cloned version a name

 The newly imported lifecycle version can be found in In Dev, ready to be edited.